 Students play a key role in the University's processes for enhancing the quality of its educational provision and broader student experience.
-There will be multiple ways for you to provide feedback on your experiences at module level, programme level, through student representatives and at Programme Committees.
-Student representatives are elected and sit on institutional level committees such as Senate.
+There will be multiple ways for you to provide feedback on your experiences at module level, programme level, through student representatives and at Student Voice Meetings.
+Student representatives are elected and sit on institutional level committees..
 Final year undergraduate students (Level 6) will be invited to take part in the National Student Survey (NSS).